abaer123/Racing-Repository/Courses/Workshops/Security/5_On_Demand_Scans_Audit_Events_And_Extra_Configs.md

 6. On the resulting MR notice that our policy requires approval from **_lfstucker_** and is blocked by our two policies before we are able to merge.
 Wait for the entire pipeline to finish running.

-7. Once done running you can see that all of our policies have been enacted restricting us from committing this code.
-If we wouldnt have used a blocked license or added a token we now would be able to merge our code.
+7. Once done running you can see that our CODEOWNERS protection rule and License Compliance pllicy have been enacted restricting us from committing this code.
+If we wouldnt have used a blocked license or modified a file protected by CODEOWNERS we now would be able to merge our code.

 > [Docs on automatically revoking secrets](https://docs.gitlab.com/ee/user/application_security/secret_detection/#responding-to-a-leaked-secret)